kickoffai/blog/_drafts/world-cup-2018-analysis.md

 _Group stage average log loss.
 Lower is better._

 As we can see in the above plots, Kickoff.ai’s average log loss (0.925) is between Google’s (0.933) and FiveThirtyEight’s (0.918).
-It also better than the betting odds.
+It is also better than the betting odds (0.931).
 Given the complexity of FiveThirtyEight's approach, the performance of our model is remarkable on the group stage.

 Let’s dig into more details about how the performances evolved over time.
-We hence plot the *cumulative* average log loss, i.e. the average log loss match after match.
+We plot the *cumulative* average log loss, i.e. the log loss averaged match after match.

 ![Group stage cumulative average log loss.](/assets/posts/wc18-analysis/grp-cumavg.png) _Group stage cumulative average log loss.
 Lower is better._